whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <DD>Travel Size 2fl.oz./6ml, Value $8</DD>
 </DL>

 <p>This is a nontoxic fabric freshener that deodorizes too.
-The scent is a blend lily of the valley and jasmine with sweet musk, sandalwood, and a touch of citrus.
-It smells refreshingly sweet and yet not too overempowering or strong.
+The scent is a blend of lily of the valley and jasmine with sweet musk, sandalwood, and a touch of citrus.
+It smells refreshingly sweet and yet not too over powering or strong.
 I will surely use this for when I'm travelling, but right now I'm spraying this nightly on my bed before I go to sleep.
-Another great scented item!</p>
+Sweet dreams indeed.</p>

 <br>